 Contributing to the Open Science Pool

 Many other campuses and other sites, in addition to CC* awardees, contribute resources to the Open Science Pool.
 View them here.
 CC* awardees are a subset of the overall contributions by educational institutions.
 In fact, many campuses have used their Open Science Pool contributions to aid in the success of a subsequent CC* award application to NSF.

 The Open Science Pool is Open to You!

-The Open Science Pool is a HTCondor pool that OSG users access via ‘access points’ operated by the OSG or by campuses supporting ‘local’ access to OSG.
-Any researcher at a US academic, government, or non-profit institution can can use the Open Science Pool via OSG-operated access points to harness the capacity of the Open Science Pool by going to OSG Connect and get an OSG Account.
+The Open Science Pool is an HTCondor pool that OSG users access via ‘access points’ operated by the OSG or by campuses supporting ‘local’ access to OSG.
+Any researcher at a US academic, government, or non-profit institution can use the Open Science Pool via OSG-operated access points to harness the capacity of the Open Science Pool by visiting OSG Connect and getting an OSG Account.
 (It’s free!)
 The researcher does not have to belong to a collaboration (big or small) nor to any particular campus (big or small).

 These colleges and Universities are active contributors to the Open Science Pool via the CC* program: